This post may contain affiliate links. Please see my disclosure policy for more details.

 Following on from my blog post on how to find a reliable house sitter, this guide goes into detail on how to write an advert for a house sitter on a house-sitting website.

 Some of you new to using house sitters may be unsure of what information to include and how best to attract the right sort of applicants.
-If you’re not sure what house sitting involves, I’ve answered all the FAQs in this house sitting guide.
+If you’re not sure what house sitting involves, I’ve answered all the FAQs in my house sitting guide.

 From a house sitter’s point of view, some adverts appeal and some definitely don’t.
 While you don’t need to write a five-page essay, don’t be that photo-less person who writes: “2 dogz need sitter” and expects a tidal wave of applications!